-Greenhouse gases (GHG): A class of air pollutants believed to contribute to the global warming effect, including CO2, hydrocarbons, and NOx.
+Greenhouse gases (GHG): A class of air pollutants believed to contribute to the global warming effect, including CO2, hydrocarbons, and NO_x.

-Grid: A system of interconnected electric power generators and power transmission lines managed to meet the requirements of energy users connected to the grid at various points.
+Grid: A system of interconnected electric power generators and power transmission lines that are managed to meet the demand for energy by users connected to the grid.